Guide

 - How long should building a primary school timetable take?

-- With inputs collected properly, the drafting itself should take hours, not weeks.
-The audit and agreement-gathering phase is where the real time goes — typically a few working sessions with leadership.
-Schools using solver-based software like Bell Path usually complete setup in around half an hour and generate drafts in minutes; the saved weeks come from not rebuilding after late-discovered constraints.
+- With the inputs collected properly, drafting should take hours, not weeks.
+The audit and agreement-gathering stage is where the real time goes, usually a few working sessions with leadership.
+Schools using Bell Path usually finish setup in about half an hour and generate drafts in minutes.
+The weeks saved come from not rebuilding after a late-discovered constraint.

 - Should I timetable planning time or specialists first?

-- They are two sides of the same decision: specialists teaching a class is what releases that class's teacher.
-Start from planning-time entitlements (the demand), then check your specialist program supplies enough release on the right days — and adjust the rotation until both sides balance.
+- They are two sides of the same decision: a specialist teaching a class is what releases that class's teacher.
+Start from planning-time entitlements (what is owed), then check that your specialist program supplies enough release on the right days, and adjust the rotation until both sides balance.

 - What is the most common primary timetabling mistake?

 - Trusting a timetable that looks complete.
-The errors that damage staff trust — missed release time, part-timers scheduled on non-work days, silent room clashes — are invisible on a full grid.
-Systematic per-teacher validation before publishing is the single highest-value habit.
+The errors that damage staff trust (missed release time, part-timers rostered on days they do not work, silent room clashes) are invisible on a full grid.
+Checking each teacher's week before publishing is the single most valuable habit.

 - Can I build a primary school timetable in Excel?

-- Yes, and many schools do — the grid is the easy part.
-What Excel cannot do is validate: it will not tell you a teacher is short 30 minutes of release, that a job-share handover left a class uncovered, or that the hall is double-booked on Thursday.
-If your school has part-timers, job-shares, or a substantial specialist program, the checking burden is where spreadsheets break down.
+- Yes, and many schools do.
+The grid is the easy part.
+What Excel cannot do is check the result: it will not tell you a teacher is 30 minutes short of release, that a job-share handover left a class uncovered, or that the hall is double-booked on Thursday.
+If your school has part-timers, job-shares, or a large specialist program, the checking is where spreadsheets break down.

 See how generation worksKeep reading